AdamaSorho/lafabriqueduleader/DEPLOY_AWS.md

      - `site_bucket` and `cloudfront_domain` → used by `scripts/deploy-frontend.sh`.

 DynamoDB option
 - If `ddb_table` is set, Terraform will create the table and grant the Lambda permission to `dynamodb:PutItem` on it.
-The Lambda is already coded to write `{ email, lang, ts }` when the `DDB_TABLE` env var is present.
+The Lambda writes items like `{ email, lang, ts, status, verifiedAt?, source }` when the `DDB_TABLE` env var is present, where `source` is `excerpt` for the excerpt-download flow.

 Frontend API base
 - After `terraform apply`, set the frontend to call your API: